AB-UND-ZU/alive/README.md

 - Pressed button could be implemented in ECS system rather than React state
 - Sprite "none" should be obsolete
 - Opacity overlaps individual sprites, should be animated color to black
-- Touch origin should create an anchor and display current direction
 - Houses should be part of a larger structure
 - Dialog does not need to flip if out of range
 - Units moving in front of AI in the right time will disupt pathfinding due to discarded path items